Inspector Rex: Rex

 There is also a considerable element of humour in Rex's activities.
-Rex has an uncanny penchant for ham rolls, or "Wurštsemm'ln" in the local dialect.
-He is introduced to them by Moser, who tells him, "I practically live on these".
+Rex has an uncanny penchant for ham rolls or "Wurschtsemmln" in the local dialect.
+He is introduced to them by Moser, who tells him, "I practically live on these."
 Rex constantly annoys Stockinger by pulling on his coat and stealing his ham rolls.
-Later, Höllerer keeps a running score of Böck's success against Rex - not a flattering result for the officer.
+Later, Höllerer keeps a running score of Böck's success against Rex – not a flattering result for the officer.
 While not chasing criminals, he often plays pranks on the officers or fails to obey orders to help with the housework.
 Rex is very fond of horses and once fastened a rope to Alex's car so he could take the horse home.
-Another time Rex attacked a man who was beating a horse and, later in the same episode, he ran into a burning barn to rescue a horse.
+Another time, Rex attacked a man who was beating a horse and, later in the same episode, he ran into a burning barn to rescue a horse.

 With Moser, Rex reacts particularly badly to words like "frau" (woman) and, later, "tierarzt" (vet), as he disapproves of his master's attention to women.
-During a scene in which Koch claims that Moser "doesn't understand women at all now", Moser tells Koch, "Don't say that word.
-Every time you say 'woman' he [Rex] runs off with my laundry".
-Koch asks him what Rex does with it, to which Moser replies, "He washes it".
+During a scene in which Koch claims that Moser "doesn't understand women at all now," Moser tells Koch, "Don't say that word.
+Every time you say 'woman', he [Rex] runs off with my laundry. " Koch asks him what Rex does with it, to which Moser replies, "He washes it."
 Rex was not jealous of Alex and stole a rose for Alex to give to a pretty blonde co-worker.

-Once when Moser is working undercover and needs to ensure Rex won't greet him.
-He tells Stockinger, "You only need to say 'vet' to him and he'll stop whatever he's doing", a statement which results in a memorable scene involving Stockinger walking after Rex at a crime scene calling out "Vet!
+Once, when Moser is working undercover and needs to ensure Rex won't greet him, he tells Stockinger, "You only need to say 'vet' to him and he'll stop whatever he's doing", a statement which results in a memorable scene involving Stockinger walking after Rex at a crime scene calling out "Vet!
 Vet!"

-Rex has to date been played by four dogs.
-Until 2000, he was played by Santo vom Haus Zieglmayer, also known as 'Beejay', and was then replaced by Rhett Butler.
-For the 2008 revival, Rex is played by a dog named Henry.
-Between 2012/13, Rex is played by Nicky.
+Rex was played by four dogs over the years in Europe including Santo vom Haus Zieglmayer, also known as 'Beejay', and his double, Rhett Butler who took the lead role in 2000.
+For the 2008 revival, Rex was played by a dog named Henry.
+From 2012 to 2013, Rex was played by Nicky.
+With Diesel vom Burgimwald, all of the "German Shepherd Dogs" that play Rex in the Canadian series, Hudson & Rex are related to Santo and his great-grandsire, VA5 Elch vom Trienzbachtal.